SCECcode/splinefit-examples/ludlow_cleghorn/README.md

-# Ludlow-Cleghorn Lake Fault Zone
+# Tutorial 2 - Ludlow-Cleghorn Lake Fault Zone

 In this second part of the tutorial you will discover how to crop meshes at the sea-level.
 If this capability is not of interest to you, you can skip this